ethandhunt/bfb/README.md

 - `[` Conditional jump to the instruction after it's corresponding `]` instruction, jumps if the byte under the tape pointer is `0`
 - `]` Unconditional jump to it's corresponding `[` instruction
 - `,` Pull from the top of the Interface Stack and overwrite the byte under the tape pointer
-- `.` Push the byte under the pointer onto the Interface Stack, (does not overwrite the tape)
+- `.` Push the byte under the pointer onto the Interface Stack, (does not consume values on the tape)
 - `%` Calls the Interface Stack

 ## Interface Stack